google/j2cl/transpiler/javatests/com/google/j2cl/transpiler/readable/README.md

 - b/20102666 WARNING - actual parameter of Foo.$markImplementor does not match
   formal parameter

+## Useful tools/testings to add
+- testing the cost of adding more parents in a hierarchy.

 ## Likely readable examples to add (remove some redundant)
 - anonymousclasswithcapture
 - block scoped variables